• Home

 Baba ghanouj ingredients

-1. Place a barbecue grill over the stovetop flame and place the eggplants on top.
-Turn regularly with tongs to toast evenly.
+Place a barbecue grill over the stovetop flame and set the eggplants on top.
+Turn them regularly with tongs to ensure even charring.
 The skin should be completely burnt and the flesh tender.
-This takes about 10 to 15 minutes and gives you a nice smoky taste.
+This takes about 10–15 minutes and gives a nice smoky flavor.

-2. If you’re using an electric or induction stove, grill the eggplants in a large frying pan over medium heat.
-Rotate the eggplants regularly until the skin is burnt and the flesh is tender, about 20 to 25 minutes.
+If you’re using an electric or induction stove, grill the eggplants in a large frying pan over medium heat.
+Rotate them regularly until the skin is burnt and the flesh is tender, about 20-25 minutes.

-2. Prick the eggplants with a fork and place them on a baking sheet, or cut them in half lengthways and place them on the baking sheet, cut side down.
+Prick the eggplants with a fork and place them on a baking sheet, or cut them in half lengthwise and place them cut side down.

-3. Lightly brush the surface of the eggplants with olive oil.
+Lightly brush the eggplant surfaces with olive oil.

-4. Roast the eggplants in the oven for about 30 to 40 minutes, or until the flesh is tender.
+Roast the eggplants for 30-40 minutes, or until the flesh is tender.

-5. Once the eggplants are grilled, place them in a freezer bag to sweat.
-This will make them easier to peel.
+Once roasted, place the eggplants in a plastic bag to sweat.
+This helps loosen the skin, making them easier to peel.

 prepare the eggplants for baba ghannouj